aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Cons:**

-- Unavailable until merged in a version of Kubernetes (Likely Kubernetes `v1.31`) (Possibly able to be backported)
+- Unavailable until merged in a version of Kubernetes (Likely Kubernetes `v1.31` or `v1.32`) (Possibly able to be backported)
-- If Kubelet Shutdown Manager is not able to run
+- If gracefulShutdown period is up BEFORE volumes are unmounted by CSI Node pod, then kubernetes cannot confirm volume was unmounted, and volume will still have delay.
+(E.g. unmount takes more than 1 minute, which is longer than gracefulShutdown period of 45 seconds.)

 #### A2: Taint node as `out-of-service` after termination